jupyter-book/jupyter-book/docs/content/execute.md

     - '*pattern3withwildcard'
 ```

-Any file that matches one of the items in `execution_excludepatterns` will not be
+Any file that matches one of the items in `exclude_patterns` will not be
 executed.

 (execute/cache)=